Anginetti are Italian Lemon Drop Cookies are classic Italian cookies that are light and cake-like.

 Storage and Make Ahead Tips

 Iced cookies will keep well for several days at room temperature.
-Just be sure to keep them in an airtight container so they don’t dry out.
+Just keep them in an airtight container, so they don’t dry out.

 These Italian lemon cookies are so light and tender – impossible to resist!
-Every time I make a batch I can’t help but think of my wonderful sister-in-law, Deanna.
+Every time I make a batch, I can’t help but think of my wonderful friend, Deanna.

-I love the sweet lemon taste and I love the look when they are garnished with lemon zest.
-They would go well with any brunch or shower occasion.
+Not only do these sweet lemon tarts taste amazing, but they also look great when garnished with lemon zest.
+They would be perfect for any brunch or shower occasion.
 My girls love to serve them for special tea parties they host for themselves and a few of their closest stuffed animal friends.

-No matter the event, they are wonderful and perfect any time of year.
+No matter the event, they are lovely and perfect any time of year.
 Enjoy!
-XOXO San

 More Easy Lemon Dessert Recipes